 We should note that the 16-inch seat is relatively narrow, and it doesn't massage your arms and legs like larger models.
 However, the SL track targets muscles from your neck down to your hamstrings.
 This chair has many other standout features, including a heat therapy function, an adjustable headrest, and a remote control with customizable programs.

-Best with SL Track: Inner Balance Wellness Jin 2.0 Deluxe Heated SL Track Massage Chair
+Inner Balance Wellness Jin 2.0 Deluxe Heated SL Track Massage Chair

 Scans spine and body contours

 When it comes to accessing muscles throughout your body, the Jin 2.0 doesn't cut corners.
 It's got an SL track, which combines the S-shaped rollers of an S-track design with the L-shaped kneaders of an L-track model.
 In other words, it works through muscles from your neck, all the way down your back, and to your glutes and hamstrings.

 This high-tech massage chair conducts a full-body scan to ensure the SL system follows the length of your spine and the contours of your body.
 There are also leg and arm compression massagers, plus zero-gravity reclining, lumbar heat therapy, an extendable leg rest for taller users, and Bluetooth speakers.
 The Jin 2.0 is on the pricier side, and assembly is required, but you can add expert assembly to your Amazon order.

 Price at time of publish: $3500

 Dimensions: 60 x 44 x 30 inches | Weight: 246 pounds | Upholstery Material: Faux leather | Heat: Yes